richardhopton/smartbed-mqtt/README.md

 - Button & switch for under bed lights
 - Sensor to read the back & leg angles
 - Buttons to control massage strengths for head, foot or both, massage mode, and toggle/off
+- Covers to control motors for raising, lowering, and stopping the head/leg

 ## Notes